TR EN

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Calculate the concentrations of solutions.
+Computes the concentrations of solutions.

-Calculate the water activity of foods.
+Computes the water activity in foods.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY